Best MCP Gateway for Claude Code to Reduce Tokens by 50%

 claude mcp add-json bifrost '{"type":"http","url":"<http://localhost:8080/mcp","headers":{"Authorization":"Bearer> bf-virtual-key"}}'

-The Two Mechanisms That Cut Token Spend
+The Two Levers That Bring Token Spend Down

-Setting Up Bifrost
+Standing Up Bifrost

 npx -y @maximhq/bifrost